 \section{Compartmental Model Initial Condition}

-Since data was not available for every compartment in 1999, we calculated most of the initial compartment values for each state based on previous research.
-For the $P$ compartment, a CDC Vital Signs report~\citep{initial_P} indicated that the sales of prescription opioids in 2010 were 4 times those in 1999, which we used as a proxy for the comparison between the number of people using prescription opioids in 1999 and 2010 respectively.
-The value for $P$ in 2010 was divided by 4 to get the initial $P$ compartment value for each state.
-For the $I$ compartment, we performed calculations based on data that stated that the annual average rate of past-year heroin use was 1.6 per 1000 persons in 2002--2004 nationally compared to 2.6 per 1000 persons in 2011--2013 nationally~\citep{initial_I}.
+Since data was not available for every compartment in 1999, we calculated most of the initial compartment values for each state based on previous literature.
+For the $P$ compartment, \citet{initial_P} indicates that the sales of prescription opioids in 2010 were 4 times those in 1999, which we used to compare the number of people using prescription opioids in 1999 and 2010, respectively.
+We divided the value for $P$ in 2010 by 4 to get the initial $P$ compartment value for each state.
+For the $I$ compartment, we performed calculations based on data stating that the annual average rate of past-year heroin use was 1.6 per 1000 persons in 2002--2004 nationally compared to 2.6 per 1000 persons in 2011--2013~\citep{initial_I}.
 We approximated the initial $I$ compartment value by multiplying the value for $I$ in 2016 (the earliest year of data we had for this compartment) by $1.6/2.6$ for each state.
 We assumed that the illicit users population did not change much from 1999--2002 and 2013--2016.
-For the $A$ compartment, we utilized data from a study that indicated the prevalence of prescription opioid use disorder was 0.6\% in 2003 compared to 0.9\% in 2013~\citep{10.1001/jama.2015.11859}.
+For the $A$ compartment, we utilized data indicating that the prevalence of prescription opioid use disorder was 0.6\% in 2003 compared to 0.9\% in 2013~\citep{10.1001/jama.2015.11859}.
 We multiplied the value for $A$ in 2016 (the earliest year of data we had for this compartment) by $6/9$ for each state.
-This resulting value was used as the initial $A$ compartment value, as we assumed the addicted population did not change much between 1999--2003 and 2013--2016.
+This resulting value was used as the initial $A$ compartment value, as we assumed the addicted population did not change much from 1999--2003 and 2013--2016.
 For the $R$ compartment, we multiplied the data from 2000 by 0.75 to get the initial value for each state.
 The multiplier was determined based on the data trend.
-For the $D$ compartment, we used the data we had for 1999 as the initial $D$ compartment value for each state.
+For the $D$ compartment, we had available data for each state from 1999.
 The initial $S$ compartment value was calculated based on data from the other 5 compartments and the populations of each US state in 1999.